iVantage/node-trello-utils/README.md

 #### `getBoardIdFromUrl(boardUrl)`
 - `boardUrl` - A Trello board url

 Given a trello board url, parses and returns the board id.
+When passed a valid id (i.e. instead of a full url) will return the id.
+If `getBoardIdFromUrl` cannot find a valid id it will return the empty string.

 #### `getCardsByListName(trello, boardIdOrUrl, listName[, ignoreCase], callback)`
 - `trello` - A Trello instance a la